-JEMS used in epidemiologic studies typically include strata to represent spatial variance, such as job and location variables, in addition to adjusting for temporal factors.
-These strata reduce Berkson error induced by aggregate exposure estimates and also provide a means to account for exposure heterogeneity.
-In contrast, DCAS coworker models include few exposure determinants.
-These models are based on an assessment of annual exposure distribution at the facility level; therefore, the underlying assumption is that the average exposure for every person under observation is the same within that year.
+Second, DCAS coworker models tend to examine fewer exposure determinants compared to most epidemiologic studies.
+For example, JEMS used in epidemiologic studies typically include strata to represent spatial variance, such as job and location variables, in addition to adjusting for temporal factors as a means to account for exposure heterogeneity.
+In contrast, DCAS external coworker models are based on an assessment of annual exposure distributions at the facility level; therefore, the underlying assumption is that the average exposure for every person under observation is the same within that year.
 Studies have shown that exposures between and within workers can vary widely [Johnston et al. 1986; Kromhout et al. 1993; Rappaport et al. 1993; Rappaport et al. 1995].
 For example, Johnston et al. [1986] examined annual dose distributions of 25 groups of nuclear workers (n=1810) from five countries.
 That study found correlations between annual doses between subgroups and within individuals.
 Furthermore Johnson et al. [1986] found within-worker correlations that persisted for several years, suggesting that some workers may be "dose-prone".
 Thus, it is conceivable that quantiles drawn from the data for the population under observation may differ markedly from quantiles pertaining to data from subgroups within the population.
 Many of the datasets used for coworker analyses include employment information.
 Also, methods for examining variance heterogeneity have become commonplace with the onset of statistical modeling, especially the use of mixed models in exposure assessment [Burstyn et al. 2000; Friesen et al. 2005; Nylander-French et al. 1999; Peretz et al. 2002; Rappaport et al. 1999; Symanski et al. 1996].
 Thus, the apparent lack of analyses examining between- and within-worker variance components in DCAS coworker models is remarkable.
 At the very least, a rigorous examination of the internal validity of coworker models may buttress claims of claimant-favorability by demonstrating that methods currently used are robust to the effects of variance heterogeneity.

 In addition to internal validation, contemporary epidemiologic studies that rely on surrogate exposure information typically include a rigorous and systematic evaluation of the external validity of exposure assessment methods.
 Here, external validity refers to the transportability of exposure information from the characterized exposure scenario to the exposure scenario under evaluation [Lyles et al. 2007; Tielemans et al. 2002].
 Of course, it is understood that validation, in the formal sense, is not feasible because information on true exposures is not available in most cases.
-We also acknowledge that recent emphasis on validation methods in epidemiologic studies are most likely a direct consequence of a shift in study aims from hazard identification to quantification of risk.
+We also acknowledge that recent emphasis on validation methods in epidemiologic studies are most likely a direct consequence of the weak associations or low dose-responses that remain to be examined, which can be highly influenced by modest exposure misclassification [Burstyn et al. 2002].
 Thus, using a graded- approach to validation methods may prove that quantitative validation may be less valuable in situations in which obviously bounding assumption are used, or when the conduct of validations may cause unnecessary delays in claimant-favorable adjudication.
 Nevertheless, methods to systematically assess the external validity of indirect exposure assessment methods against a defined gold standard only serve to strengthen confidence in exposure estimates.